fluidjax/assets/docs/qredochain.md

 A KVAsset is simply a wrapper around a set of Keys & Values.
-The immutable field contains a set of keys which can't be changed in any updates.
+KVAsset are mutable and can be updated.
+However there are fields within each KVAsset which can be made imutable, these are specified in the "Immutable" field.
+It contains a set of keys which can't be changed in any updates.
 This rule is enforced as a consensus rule.

 ```